 I recently started telling some of my teachers to use my new name when referring to me, and changed my preferred first name on my school account to my new name so now my teachers refer to me as that.
 It feels good to take that step like I’m being encapsulated with accomplishment or something.
 I just hope all continues to go well, or at least semi smoothly once I get over the hurdle of starting HRT.
 To me that’s the biggest one because then things actually begin to change and most of my family members should be on board by that time.
 I’m glad I typed this out too, it’s like a look back and it’s kind of cool to see how far I’ve come since feeling weird when someone says “You’re so pretty!” to feeling cool as hell when I look especially masculine in a reflection I pass.

-UPDATE: He has been on T for almost 2 years and is happy with his choice and looks.
+UPDATE: He has been on T for almost 4 years and had top surgery.